AllenSWDB/allenswdb.github.io/databook/microns-em/key-tables.md

 Table name: `allen_column_mtypes_v1`

 This table contains all neurons within a well-proofread 100 micron square column in {term}`VISp` spanning all layers.
 Excitatory neurons and inhibitory neurons were distinguished manually, and subclasses were assigned based on a data-driven clustering of the neuronal features.
 Inhibitory neurons were classified based on how they distributed they synaptic outputs onto target cells, while exictatory neurons were classified based on a collection of dendritic features.
-For more details, see the section on the [Minnie Column](em:minnie-column) or read the preprint [Schneider-Mizell et al. 2023](https://www.biorxiv.org/content/10.1101/2023.01.23.525290v2).
+For more details, see the section on the {term}`minnie column` or read the preprint {cite:t}`schneider-mizell2023`.
 Note that all cell type labels in this column come from a clustering specific to this paper, and while they are intended to align with the broader literature they are not a direct mapping or a well-established convention.
 For a more conventional set of labels on the same set of cells, look at the table `allen_v1_column_types_slanted_ref`.
 Cell types in that table align with those in `aibs_soma_nuc_metamodel_preds_v117` above.

 The key columns are: